OCA/sale-workflow/sale_order_split_strategy/README.rst

 This module provides the possibility to define split strategies to be applied on sales order for splitting.

+This is useful (but not only) when a sales order from external sources (webshop, edi) includes products that need to be shipped by different standards (temperature/environment) and so with different carriers.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.